apache/cordova-plugman/README.md

 ### &lt;plugins-plist&gt;

 This is OUTDATED.
-Only applies to Cordova 2.2.0 and below).
+Only applies to cordova-ios 2.2.0 and below.
 Use &lt;config-file&gt; tag (same as Android) for newer versions of Cordova.

 Example: